 Championship 2018: The fooball power rankings

 How will your county fare this summer?
-League and championship performances over the last three years might shed some light on their prospects
+Analysing league and championship performances

 With three All-Ireland’s and two league titles, Dublin are top of the pile.
 Photograph: Tommy Dickson/Inpho